the-events-calendar/the-events-calendar/readme.txt

 = [4.0.2] unreleased =

+* Fix - Ensure venue and organizer URLs can be localized even with non-Roman alphabets
+* Fix - Ensure the current default venue fields are reflected in the relevant settings screen
 * Tweak - Avoid notice level errors when advanced events list widget settings are saved

 = [4.0.1] 2015-12-09 =